Oak City is a Public Power Community!

 • Outages/Electric Emergencies:

+Call Dave Steele at 406-1604.
+If Dave is unavailable, contact Mayor Shim Callister or any other Town Council Member.
 In the event you are unable to contact Dave or another Town Council member, you can call CRC, the Dixie Power call center, at 435-253-5100.
 They are instructed to refer you back to Dave or Mayor Callister.
 Explain that you were unable to contact one of us and they will take information needed to dispatch a work crew from Flowell.

 Power System Information